smohler/labio-all/README.md

 2. Once the Flask app is running, you can access the API at `http://127.0.0.1:5000/`.

 ### Running the Scripts
+This repo has provide to getting started run script for both Mac and Windows users.

 #### For Mac and Unix-like systems: